 Society of Sales Engineers (SSE)

 SSE is a student organization focused on providing a welcoming community where engineering and business students meet with industry professionals and explore career opportunities in technical sales.
 Members develop professional and leadership skills and participate in social events and company and recruiter-led workshops.
-SSE competes annually at the National Sales Engineering Competition which is not only an amazing networking opportunity but also a chance to get practical sales experience for students of all career interests.
+SSE competes annually at the National Sales Engineering Competition to network with employers and develop practical sales experience.

 Society of Women Engineers (SWE)